simulogics/airlinesim-docs/content/docs/advanced/bookings/demand.en.md

 ## Can I increase load factors by scheduling flights less often than once a day?

 Yes, many routes with low demand can be served with flights that don't occur everyday.
-This won't help additionally if you plan further than 3 days ahead, however, as passengers don't consider flights that lie more than 3 days in the future.
+This won't work if you plan further than 3 days ahead, however, as passengers don't consider flights that lie more than 3 days in the future.

 ## Do passengers have an exact destination in mind or are they flexible enough to pick nearby airports?